-Chronic stress makes it hard for employees to function and perform at their best, be it at work or home.
+Chronic stress makes it hard for employees to function and perform at their best, be it at work or at home.
 Relationships can suffer when all an employee’s time and energy is spent on work, leaving little or no time for their personal lives.

 While work and career are a huge part of personal success, it’s not the be-all and end-all.
-Taking annual holidays can help employees get their mind off work-related concerns, which will help them feel more relaxed.
+Taking annual holidays can help employees get their minds off work-related concerns, which will help them feel more relaxed.

-Once back at work, their mental state will be more positive, thereby improving their relationships not only with their co-workers, but also with their families and friends outside of work.
+Once back at work, their mental state will be more positive, thereby improving their relationships not only with their co-workers but also with their families and friends outside of work.

 5. Promote Work-Life Balance

-Although the work week in the UK is limited to 48 hours, some employees work longer hours (with written consent) since the UK has opted out of the EU Working Time Directive.
+Although the workweek in the UK is limited to 48 hours, some employees work longer hours (with written consent) since the UK has opted out of the EU Working Time Directive.
 As such, work demands are standing in the way of commitments outside of work, and work-life balance is becoming quite an issue for employees.

-According to the Mental Health Foundation, 40% of employees are neglecting other aspects of their life because of the pressure of a demanding work culture in the UK, making them vulnerable to mental health problems.
+According to the Mental Health Foundation, 40% of employees are neglecting other aspects of their life because of the pressure of demanding work culture in the UK, making them vulnerable to mental health problems.

 When your employees take annual leave, they can become more resilient and resistant to mental health problems and achieve a better work-life balance.